 Farming is important to keep the human race alive.
 However, it is increasingly clear that farming also puts our planet at risk.

-That is why sustainable farming seeks to address both issues in clear, practical ways.26 % of greenhouse gases and 80 % of the world's water pollution can be traced back to agriculture.
-Click To Tweet
+That is why sustainable farming seeks to address both issues in clear, practical ways.

 Is Sustainable Farming Possible?

 In broad strokes, it is easy to see why sustainable farming is important for our planet and our survival as the human race.

 However, in practical application, there are certainly still more questions to answer.

 In particular, sustainable farming is clearly an ideal, but there are practical solutions to help us achieve that goal.
 Some of those solutions have been drawn up by experts: